yjqian19/MRDrone/README.md

-# Voice-based MR Drone Control Agent (MRDrone)
+# Voice-based MR Drone Control Agent

 ## Overview
-MRDrone is a Mixed Reality application that enables users to control a virtual drone through voice-based spatial instructions, using real-world objects as reference anchors.
+This is a Mixed Reality application that enables users to control a virtual drone through voice-based spatial instructions, using real-world objects as reference anchors.
 This project was independently designed and developed by Yujia Qian.

 - **Video**
   *Click the photo to watch the video 👇 or jump [here](https://youtu.be/vn8-CInzByg)*